Prephouse/backend/README.md

 1. Download and install [Docker Desktop][docker-desktop], [Docker Compose][docker-compose] and
    [pre-commit][pre-commit]
 2. Run Docker Desktop on your machine
+3. Copy the environment variable files (.env.*) to the root directory of this repository
-3. Run `./setup.sh` on your command line interface (CLI)
+4. Run `./setup.sh`

 ### Startup

 1. Run Docker Desktop on your machine
-2. Run `docker-compose up` on your CLI to start the local database session and local development server
+2. Run `docker-compose up` to start the local database session and local development server
 3. Navigate to <http://localhost:3001> on your web browser

 ### Development